kckishan/AMTAE/README.md

 ```
 ### Datasets
 - The interaction networks of Yeast and Human are collected from the STRING database v9.1.
-- The functional labels for yeast are obtained from Munich Information Center for Protein Sequences (MIPS).
+- The functional labels for yeast are obtained from the Munich Information Center for Protein Sequences (MIPS).
 The functional categories in MIPS are organized in a three-layered hierarchy.
-- The functional labels for human are obtained from Gene Ontology database.
-The GO terms for human are grouped to obtain three distinct levels of functional categories for different specificities.
+- The functional labels for humans are obtained from the Gene Ontology database.
+The GO terms for humans are grouped to obtain three distinct levels of functional categories for different specificities.

 #### Preprocessing